theauv/transfomers_instability/README.md

 1. Change the parameters

-In the config.py, you can change the values of the parameters (batch size, learning rate, ...)
+In the configs directory, you can change the values of the parameters (batch size, learning rate, ...) in the different yaml config files

 2. Run the main pipeline